polygraphene/android_device_lenovo_TB320FC/README.md

 mka -j$(nproc) recoveryimage
 ```

-After the build has finished, you can find the recovery image at $OUT/recovery.img and flash it with `fastboot flash recovery` while the tablet is in bootloader mode.
+After the build has finished, you can find the recovery image at out/target/product/TB320FC/recovery.img.